camunda/camunda-docs/versioned_docs/version-8.2/self-managed/identity/user-guide/groups/assign-users-roles-to-group.md

 ## Assign users to a group

-In this guide we will show you how to use Identity to assign users to a group.

 :::caution Write access needed
 To assign a user to a group, you must have write access to Identity.
 Read our [guide on managing user access](/self-managed/identity/user-guide/authorizations/managing-user-access.md) to learn more.